doitsujin/dxbc-spirv/ir/ir.md

 - The array layer count, which will always be 1 for non-layered images

 The `ImageLoad`, `ImageSample` and `ImageGather` instructions may return a sparse feedback struct.

+For `ImageLoad` and `ImageSample`, the returned texel type is the same type that the image was declared with.
+This can be a scalar or vector.
+For `ImageGather`, the texel type is always a `vec4` of the same component type as the image declaration.

 For `ImageLoad`, `ImageSample` and `ImageGather`, all operands after `%coord` may be `null`.
 The `component` operand for `ImageGather` is a literal and will thus never be `null`.